 Canadian Northern Studies Trust

-If you wish to view our list of award criteria, please click here.
+If you wish to view our list of awards and criteria, please click here.

 ACUNS established its scholarship program, the Canadian Northern Studies Trust (CNST) in 1982 to advance knowledge and understanding of Canada’s North.
 The purpose of the CNST is to develop a cadre of scholars and scientists with northern experience and, at the same time, to enhance the educational opportunities available for northern residents.